Almost Envy-Free Allocations with Connected Bundles: Concluding remarks

 We have studied the existence of EF1 allocations under connectivity constraints imposed by an undirected graph.
-We have shown that for two, three, or four agents, an EF1 allocation exists if the graph is traceable.
-For any number of agents, we also proved that traceable graphs guarantee the existence of an EF2 allocation, and they guarantee the existence of an EF1 allocation with identical valuations.
+We have shown that for two, three, or four agents, an EF1 allocation exists if the graph is traceable and if the agents have monotone valuations.
+For any number of agents, we also proved that traceable graphs guarantee the existence of an EF2 allocation.
+The latter two results are proved using Sperner's lemma, which has been used many times in economics and game theory to show the existence of equilibria and fair allocations \citep{Scarf1982,Su1999}.
+Unusually, in our application we were able to use Sperner's lemma in a setting with indivisibilities.
+We leave as an open question whether EF1 allocations on a path exist for five and more agents.

-There are several questions left open.
-Most obviously, we did not settle whether EF1 allocations on a path exist for five or more agents.
-Our Sperner-based technique for four agents seems to not extend to five agents.
-On the other hand, extensive computer sampling did not find an example where no EF1 allocation exists.
-One can also ask whether different topological restrictions (e.g. , cycles), or restricted preference domains (e.g., binary utilities) can allow us to obtain EF1 existence guarantees for $n \ge 5$.

-While many of our procedures admit efficient implementations for finding fair allocations, for our results based on Sperner's lemma we do not know of algorithms better than a naive search through all connected allocations.
-For divisible cake-cutting, \citet{Deng2012} proved that it is PPAD-complete to find an envy-free allocation.
-What is the complexity of finding an EF1 or EF2 allocation in our setting of items arranged on a path?
-Moving away from paths, it would be interesting to study the complexity of deciding, given a graph and (say) additive valuations of the agents, whether there exists a connected EF1 allocation.

-While we were able to characterize the class of graphs guaranteeing EF1 in the two-agent case, we have no characterization for three or more agents.
-As shown in Example \ref{ex:EF1:nonHamiltonian}, there are non-traceable graphs that guarantee EF1.
-Understanding such examples, and designing EF1 procedures for them, is an interesting research direction.